galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 > Ensure that you actively and regularly gather feedback from both perspectives: the learners and the instructors.
 {: .comment}

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/416-verify/" class="btn btn-dark text-white btn-lg btn-block">Go to FAIR-by-Design Methodology: Verify stage....</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/416-verify/" class="btn btn-dark text-white btn-lg btn-block">Go to the full FAIR-by-Design Methodology: Verify stage....</a>

 ## Stage 7 - Continuous Improvement
 > To improve is to change; to be perfect is to change often